-- Staff/volunteers who have recently travelled overseas or show flu like symptoms, have been asked to stay at home until they have been medically cleared and/or self-isolate.
+Staff/volunteers who have recently travelled from high risk countries, overseas or show flu like symptoms, have been asked to stay at home until they have been medically cleared and/or self-isolate.
 This applies to agency staff as well.

-- All staff have been advised to minimise physical contact and implement social distancing.
+All staff have been advised to minimise physical contact and encourage social distancing where possible.

-- We are communicating with contractors and visitors and arranged signage around our hygiene policies to ensure no visitors with symptoms enter any Rise premises
+We are communicating with contractors and visitors and have arranged signage around our hygiene policies to ensure no visitors with symptoms enter any Rise premises.

-- We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled overseas.
+We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled to high risk countries.

 Rise collects and discloses information about individual cases of COVID-19 in accordance with the Privacy Act 1998.
 This includes informing staff or clients that a colleague or client has, or may have contracted COVID-19.
 We will only collect, use or disclose personal information that is reasonably necessary in order to prevent or manage COVID-19.
 This way, we can ensure that necessary precautions are taken to stop the spread of COVID-19 among our staff and the people we support.